mario-ruoff/data-mining-crime-patterns/Project_final_report.md

 ![Figure 1 - The reduced Chicago Crimes Dataset](./images/dataset.png)

 The only preprocessing work we had to perform on this dataset was to reduce certain dimensions that were unnecessary or redundant.
 Additionally, we chose to only examine crime statistics on a single-year basis.
 This is partially due to the sheer size of the record list on the application, but also to isolate the changing trends in demographics, affluence, and structure that may affect results beyond simple police station location.
-In the end, we reduced the dataset down to the following dimensions.
+In the end, we reduced the dataset down to the following dimensions:

+- Datetime of the crime committed
+- Year crime was committed (seemingly redundant, but allows for easier retrieval of the data by year).
+- Crime's Primary Type - One of 33 different primary crime types that the user can filter on.
+- Description - A description of the crime committed.
+- Location Description - A short description of the location where the crime was committed: e.g. 'Street' or 'Residence'.
+- Was an arrest made?
+- Is this considered a domestic crime?
+- Latitude/Longitude where the crime was committed.

 ## Clustering Algorithms